At St Margaret Clitherow School we are very proud of our School Council and the wonderful job they do!

 Every year the School Council set themselves a fundraising target and each year we are super proud to report – we SMASH that target - to the extent we have sometimes ‘doubled’ it!

-So far this year, we have had a ‘Sponsored Sleepover’ in school to raise money for Emmanuel House – with sponsorship money raised in excess of £600 and we are currently selling poppies to support The Royal British Legion and their national poppy appeal.
+So far, we have had a ‘Sponsored Sleepover’ in school to raise money for Emmanuel House – with sponsorship money raised in excess of £600 and we sell poppies to support The Royal British Legion and their national poppy appeal.

 As always, The School Council would like to thank everyone who support and encourage us and for them to acknowledge our appreciation.
 We rely heavily on everyone working together as a team!